claustres/quasar-feathers-tutorial/README.md

 A couple of days ago I 've started looking at what could be the foundation to build good-looking real-time web apps for new projects.
 Starting from a [Angular 1.x](https://angularjs.org/) background I was looking for something based on new Javascript standards (TypeScript, ES2015, ES2016, etc.), lightweight and easy to learn, as well as having less to do with the big players.
 I found [Vue.js](https://vuejs.org/) that mostly satisfy all these criteria.
 However, it missed a built-in component library, which brings me naturally to find [Quasar](http://quasar-framework.org/).

 Then I looked for something similar to handle the most basic tasks of creating real-time web apps on the server-side, I dreamed of a framework handling indifferently REST/socket API calls, with built-in support for most authentication schemes, being database/transport agnostic so that I could develop microservices powering different technologies.
-I naturally found [Feathers](https://blog.feathersjs.com/introducing-feathers-2-0-aae8ae8e7920).
+I naturally found [Feathers](https://blog.feathersjs.com/introducing-feathers-2-0-aae8ae8e7920), which additionnaly provides all of this with a plugin based architecture around a minimalist core.

 I decided to start building a basic real-time chat app inspired from https://github.com/feathersjs/feathers-chat :
 [![Authentication video](https://img.youtube.com/vi/_iqnjpQ9gRo/0.jpg)](https://www.youtube.com/watch?v=_iqnjpQ9gRo)